haberdashPI/SignalOperators.jl/docs/src/manual.md

 ### Unspecified sample rates

 You may notice that the above signal has no defined sample rate.
 Such a signal is defined by a function, and can be sampled at whatever rate you desire.
 If you add a signal to the chain of operations that does have a defined sample rate, the unspecified sample rate will be resolved to that same rate (see signal promotion, below).
-If there is no defined sample rate by the time you call [`sink`](@ref) you can specify it then.
+If there is no defined sample rate by the time you call [`sink`](@ref), you can specify it then.

 ### Sinking